facelessuser/coloraide/docs/src/markdown/gamut.md

 working perceptual space.

 > [!note]
 > While OkLCh is the fastest OkLCh chroma reduction method, it can only be used with OkLCh.
-If needing a more generic
+If a more generic approach
-> approach that can be paired with other perceptual spaces, see [Ray Trace](#ray-tracing-chroma-reduction).
+> that can be paired with other perceptual spaces is needed, see [Ray Trace](#ray-tracing-chroma-reduction).

 Its speed comes from the fact that it is not an iterative approach.
 The [MINDE](#minde-chroma-reduction) approach has an unknown number of iterations and the [Ray Trace](#ray-tracing-chroma-reduction) approach that uses a constant 4